Liza Pulman

 Liza Kate Pulman (born 1969) is a British singer and actress.

-She is an acclaimed solo singer and comedienne and one third of the satirical comedy trio Fascinating Aïda.
-As a member of the group, she received Drama Desk Award nominations in 2005 and 2010.
-Pulman has an extensive career that encompasses music, theatre, comedy, writing and presenting.
+She is one third of the satirical comedy trio Fascinating Aïda which received Drama Desk Award nominations in 2005 and 2010.

 Biography

 Early life

 Born in 1969 in Westminster, Pulman is the daughter of the actress Barbara Young and the screenwriter Jack Pulman.
 She has an older sister, Cory, and when they were teenagers they sang together as "the Pulman Sisters", singing numbers from the Roaring Twenties through to the 1940s in the foyers of the Royal Festival Hall and the National Theatre.
 Pulman then trained at the Guildhall School of Music and Drama for six years and was taken on as a junior principal with the Glyndebourne Chorus.

 Personal life

-Pulman married firstly the Irish-born actor David Ganly and secondly Steve Hutt, the manager of Fascinating Aida.
+Pulman married firstly the Irish-born actor David Ganly and secondly Steve Hutt, the manager of Fascinating Aïda.
 She lives in Cornwall with her husband.

 Pulman was on the London Underground train which was bombed in the 7 July 2005 London bombings; her mobile phone footage of the experience was broadcast on international television, and her article was published in the G2 section of The Guardian.